EvanJo/McHugo/README.md

 - Open `./build/run.r`
 - Modify the `data_location` to your googlesheets.
 - Run the script.

-The CV PDF will automatically be placed into the `./static/files/` folder, and the `./content/publications/` folder and `experience.md` file will be updated.
+- The CV PDF will automatically be placed into the `./static/files/` folder.
+The `./content/publications/` folder and `experience.md` file will be updated.

 | Note: this will overwrite existing files |
 |:--|

-The site is ready to be built.
+- The site is ready to be built.

 ### Customization